orblivion/ntfy/.sandstorm/README.md

         - Though, it seems like UnifiedPush is a separate protocol (WebPush?), so maybe it can be determined that it just works?
     - [ ] [Other integrations](https://docs.ntfy.sh/integrations/)
 - [ ] Some security checks
-- [ ] Does private info get sent to the ntfy server?
+- [ ] Does private info get sent to the ntfy server for UnifiedPush messages?
 - [ ] See what happens if I use multiple API URLs
 - [ ] Try moving to a new ntfy grain, see how Android apps respond
 - [ ] Do UnifiedPush messages get cached?
 Are there any other differences with UP?